travigd/documentation/http-api/index.md

 ### Existing Implementations

-Many environments have already implemented the AtomPub protocol, that simplifies the process.
+Many environments have already implemented the AtomPub protocol, which simplifies the process.

 | Library     | Description                                                       |
 | ----------- | ----------------------------------------------------------------- |